21 Amazing Fluffy Animals in the World

 Ruffed Lemur

-Silkie chicken weighs around 2 to 3 lb and is about 70 cm long.
+Silkie chicken is one of the white animals that weighs around 2 to 3 lb and is about 70 cm long.
 It is a domestic breed and can be found simply on backward, farms and is of immense profit-making use.
 It nourishes grasses, plants, and lettuce.
 Furthermore, it has fur all over the body which resembles a silk coat.
 It has an extremely tender, tranquil behavior.
 It is one of the cutest chickens full of silky, smooth hair, and gives an incredibly striking appearance.
-It can certainly be kept as a pet as it is really gracious and loves sitting on laps and taking pleasure.
+It can certainly be kept as a pet as it is gracious and loves sitting on laps and taking pleasure.

 Silkie chicken